Read next

-Despite these statistics, in 2024 architecture in the UK is an industry - like so many others - that continues to be overwhelmingly white and overwhelmingly male.
+Despite that extraordinary diversity, architecture in the UK remains, in 2026, an industry that is overwhelmingly white and overwhelmingly male.
+Not marginally.
+Overwhelmingly.

 The more diverse your team, the stronger your work will be.
 In our opinion, this is true of every industry, but it’s particularly true of the one we know best - architecture.